 A negative air ion is an atom or molecule in the air that has gained an electron, while a positive ion has lost an electron.
 Both positive and negative ions occur naturally in the air.
 However, negative ions are more concentrated in fresh air.
 Negative air ions can be produced by lightning, ocean surf and waterfalls.
 There are also electrical devices called 'air ionisers' that produce negative air ions.
-Such air ionisers have been used in the treatment of seasonal winter depression.
+Such air ionisers have been used in the treatment of seasonal winter depression, or seasonal affective disorder (SAD).

 Levels of a chemical messenger in the brain called serotonin decrease in autumn and winter.
 This decrease may be related to the depression that some people experience in the winter months.
 It has been proposed that negative air ions cause an increase in brain serotonin levels.